 Some patients experience changes in skin colour after the procedure, which is normally temporary.
 However, the results can be permanent for patients with darker skin who undergo an ablative treatment.

 While extremely uncommon, it’s possible to develop scars after laser skin resurfacing.
 This complication is more common with ablative procedures.
-Dr. Mulholland will discuss your risk of scarring after assessing your skin.
+Your provider will discuss your risk of scarring after assessing your skin.

-Dr. Mulholland is a pioneer in laser facial treatments.
-He has helped develop and fine-tune various laser treatment techniques, and his perfectionism and attention to detail allow him to help patients achieve optimal results.
+SpaMedica is a pioneer in laser facial treatments.
+We have helped develop and fine-tune various laser treatment techniques, and our perfectionism and attention to detail allow us to help patients achieve optimal results.

 SpaMedica offers fractional CO2 laser, fractional erbium laser skin resurfacing and Fractional Radiofrequency resurfacing.
 Learn more about the three lasers.